lanarosatech/lanarosatech/tictactoe/README.md

 The game.rb file is the classic tic-tac-toe.
 However, the code is a mess and there are several issues that can be improved such as: -->

 DONE!!! - The handling of invalid entries is bad;
-- Lack of interactive messages with players.
+DONE!!! - Lack of interactive messages with players.

 <!-- We would also like to add some new features like: -->
-- Allow the player to choose the level of difficulty, today it is always on hard;
+DONE!!! - Allow the player to choose the level of difficulty, today it is always on hard;
-- Allow the choice of different game types (human vs. human, computer vs. computer and human vs. computer) to be possible.
+DONE!!! - Allow the choice of different game types (human vs. human, computer vs. computer and human vs. computer) to be possible.

 <!-- Can you help us finish the game?